galelab/Sacha_CyCMV-FLU_2024/README.md

 Codes for trimming, filtering, alignment and counting in Preprocessingcodes/ folder
 * Note: as is these codes are likely not reproducible on another system.
 Provided so that interested parties can see parameters that were used at each preprocessing step

-R markdown for analysis in the Analysis/ folder
+R code for analysis in the Analysis/ folder

 # Data